 If a couple have just got in touch about getting married at your church, there will be the usual legal preliminiaries to sort and dates to be fixed, but there are opportunities to invite them to church too:

 - Couples will want to review their reception venue to make sure it is everything they want it to be.
 They’ll want to try the menu and look at the facilities.
 Encourage them to ‘try out’ their church too.
 Invite them to some services, invite them to summer events so they can begin to get to know you and the people there.
-Keeping track of all your couples for these invitatations might be made easier with the Pastoral Services Diary.
+Keeping track of all your couples for these invitatations might be made easier with the Life Events Diary.
 Once details are entered, you can extract addresses for posting or e-mailing invitations.

 - At your first meeting with the couple, they may well be feeling very nervous and have lots of questions.
 It’s a time to assure the couple of the church’s warm welcome.
 Offering friendly information which they can take away will help with this.
 A folder available on the Church Print Hub can be used for this and has space to insert your own information too.